-Step 1: Intermediate Expenditures - Industry Spending Pattern
+Step 1: Intermediate Inputs - Industry Spending Pattern

-- By default the Value entered in this Event should be total Intermediate Expenditures, meaning 100% of the entered Value will be spent on the commodities included in the Industry Spending Pattern.
+- By default the Value entered in this Event should be total Intermediate Inputs, meaning 100% of the entered Value will be spent on the commodities included in the Industry Spending Pattern.

-- Secondly, by default all the commodities in the Industry Spending Pattern will be modeled as 100% local purchases.
+- Secondly, by default all the commodities in the Industry Spending Pattern will be modeled using the SAM value for local purchases.